Max Kepler Player Props: Twins vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.
+- The 8.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 26th in the league.

-- Athletics pitchers combine to give up 130 total home runs at a rate of 1.4 per game (second-most in baseball).
+- Athletics pitchers combine to allow 131 total home runs at a clip of 1.4 per game (second-most in the league).

+- Harris makes the start for the Athletics, his fifth of the season.
+He is 2-3 with a 6.07 ERA and 35 strikeouts through 43 2/3 innings pitched.

+- The lefty last pitched on Thursday, July 6 against the Detroit Tigers, when he threw 4 2/3 innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.